AnuExMachina/Portfoliowebsite/README.md

 It is not finished yet (and probably never will be fully finished).

 Backend is made with django framework, and frontend is made with html and css.
 I also used Bootstrap toolkit.
 Website is containerized with Docker.
-Next step is to add CI/CD.
+Next step is to rewrite frontend JS with TypeScript and add CI/CD

 In the future I plan to add all my machine learning models as REST API, so that anyone can try it.